Stephens & Co. Reiterates fuboTV (FUBO) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 313 funds or institutions reporting positions in fuboTV.
-This is a decrease of 11 owner(s) or 3.40% in the last quarter.
-Average portfolio weight of all funds dedicated to FUBO is 0.04%, an increase of 36.01%.
-Total shares owned by institutions increased in the last three months by 22.70% to 97,479K shares.
+There are 314 funds or institutions reporting positions in fuboTV.
+This is a decrease of 13 owner(s) or 3.98% in the last quarter.
+Average portfolio weight of all funds dedicated to FUBO is 0.04%, a decrease of 71.53%.
+Total shares owned by institutions increased in the last three months by 22.89% to 97,350K shares.
 The put/call ratio of FUBO is 0.45, indicating a bullish outlook.

 What are Other Shareholders Doing?